CYBERANGEL

 2021

-Costume
+Costume Design

-@ Napoleon Komplex Gallery, Berlin
+Napoleon Komplex, Berlin

-The costume is entirely handmade, thematizing the process of production.
-Hand-knitted pieces show how a person felt while knitting: In a relaxed state, the stitches are loose and soft.
+“We are queer because we refuse to take a fixed form.”
+(Antke Engel).
+The Cutest Criticism is a live ASMR performance on the inner critical voice and queer mental health.
+Hand-knitted pieces show how a person felt while knitting.
+In a relaxed state, the stitches are loose and soft.
 Being physically tense creates a tight, rigid pattern.
 When we are daydreaming, small bumps or holes show.
 A knitted piece thus works like a diary of mental health.
-The details of the costume also feature nostalgic elements such as glass beads or Fimo, referring to childhood moments within the safer space of play.
-Costume, body and installation merge into one sculpture.
+Textile, body and installation merge into one sculpture.

 CRUISING